 I always get the question from people asking which gig photography settings they should use.
 One of the questions is: Autofocus or manual focus?
 I love shooting old analog cameras and manually focusing is a breeze with a Hasselblad or a Mamiya.
 But not with our DSLRs.
 Therefore I definitely would not recommend to manually focus your lens at your first concert.
 Your camera might have some problems to autofocus in very low light situations, but still, Canon and Nikon cameras/lenses do a great job.
 So, set your lens to Autofocus and forget the rest.

 8) USE JPEG FORMAT

-Using the JPEG format means that your camera already processes the pictures and you won’t have to do the post-production of your photos afterwards.
-This format has limitations but as a first step it’s absolutely fine.
+Using the JPEG format means that your camera already processes the pictures and you won’t have to do the post-production of your photos afterward.
+This format has limitations but as a first step, it’s absolutely fine.
 Why I am not suggesting RAW?
 For the people who disagree here, I’m a 100% RAW shooter, but I think when starting out, you might not be familiar with post-processing RAW data in Photoshop or Lightroom.
 I want you to succeed from the get-go and keep your motivation levels high.
 So, JPEG first, RAW later.

 Read on here if you are planning to shoot your first concert!

 Set your camera to multi-shot (burst) mode.
 It allows you to rapidly shoot three to four photos in a row (depending on the frames per second of your camera model).
 It’s more likely that at least one of the four photos is tack sharp whereas the others might not be in focus.
 This is not one of the must-have concert photography settings, but it helped me a lot in the beginning.